 Pricing is often the starting point for enterprises planning to build a website.
 Many website builders offer free plans, though these may be limited in the services or features they offer, and they may require additional plugins or extensions to be purchased.

 While WordPress.org is available for free with some free themes included, hosting is not provided as it is with a WordPress.org plan.
 Users of WordPress.org cannot choose additional plugins and features, though, for an extra $30 (£23), additional fonts and custom CSS can be added.
-Some website builders offer free trial periods, such as Squarespace, that offers users a trial period of 14 days.
+Some website builders offer free trial periods id you fancy taking something for a spin pre buying.

 Though website builders simplify the web development process for users, the process can still require some technical expertise, such as the ability to write or edit HTML or CSS.
 Some website builders are more suitable for the beginner, such as Wix, which uses artificial design intelligence (ADI) to make building a website simpler and more intuitive.

 A wide selection of themes and templates also helps those with less experience, while more experienced web developers usually prefer to have more options for customisation.
 WordPress, Joomla, and Drupal are examples of website builders that are better suited to the more advanced in website development.

 For those without experience in website building, or with less time to spend on the project, simple, straightforward, and user-friendly website builders will be the most suitable choice.
 This will mean choosing a website builder that doesn’t require any coding and has useful features like drag-and-drop tools and an intuitive editor.